cristianlepore/Self-Sovereign-Identity/README.md

 # Self-Sovereign Identity

-Self-Sovereign Identity (SSI) represents a new concept to manage digital identities, aiming to empower individuals by giving them control over their data [^1].
+Self-Sovereign Identity (SSI) represents a new concept to manage digital identities, aiming to empower individuals by giving them control over their identity information.[^1] SSI is defined as a list of principles that extends the  original Laws of Identity.[^2]

+## Defintion of SSI

+Allen has proposed ten guiding principles of the SSI, laying out the foundation for implementation of the concept, stating that the key properties of the SSI system are Existence, Control, Access, Transparency, Persistence, Portability, Interoperability, Consent, Minimalization, and Protection.[^3]

 ## Analysis of Principles